MarlisaRebaum/prework-portfolio/README.md

 ## General Information
-- The task for this project was to use CSS grid and create a simple HTML and CSS portfolio.
+The task for this project was to use CSS grid and create a simple HTML and CSS portfolio.
 The purpose was to practice using CSS grid and be creative with the styling to really show who we are.
 The portfolio had to include the following:
-- navbar
+- a navbar
-- hero image with text
+- a hero image with text
 - "about me" section
 - at least one use of CSS grid
 - (non-functional) contact form